v7labs/darwin-py/darwin/torch/README.md

 # Dataset toolbox for Pytorch

 This module includes some funcitonality to import your datasets ready to be plugged into Pytorch's DataLoaders.
-This can be done by using the function `get_dataset`:
+This can be done using `get_dataset()`:

 ```python
 get_dataset("/PATH/TO/YOUR/DATASET", DATASET_TYPE [, PARTITION, SPLIT_TYPE, RELEASE_NAME, TRANSFORMS])